-Updated 4/28/2013.
-Note: State tax rates are changing constantly.
+Updated 03/11/19.
+Note: The tax bill that went into effect 2018 dramatically changes the landscape on state taxation.
+Residents in high tax states are losing most of the federal exemptions they have enjoyed on their state taxes (State and Local Tax - SALT -exemptions against federal taxes are now limited to $10,000).
+The result is that these states are now even more tax unfriendly.
+Also, state tax rates are changing constantly.
 While we do are best to keep this page up to date you should check with the individual states before you make any decisions based on taxes.

 The major taxes you need to be concerned about are property taxes, income taxes, sales taxes, and how your pensions and social security will be taxed in the state.
 All of these factors need to be considered together for your particular situation.
 You should also be concerned about differences within a state - sales, income, and property taxes can differ significantly among cities in the same state.

 Property Tax.
-Property tax is the enemy for most retirees.
+Property tax is the enemy for most retirements.
 These taxes are based on the worth of your home, but they have no relation to your income or ability to pay.
 Most, but not all, southern states have low property taxes, whereas the old industrial states of the northeast and midwest tend to have high property taxes.
 Alabama has the lowest and New Jersey the highest property taxes in the nation.
-For example in a recent year, the median property tax paid in Alabama was $398, in New Jersey it was $6,579 (of course the value of the homes was certainly higher in New Jersey).
-See John Brady's NY Times Op-Ed on "Time to Retire the Property Tax" California has a law limiting property tax raises.
+For example in a recent year, the per capita property tax paid in Alabama was $540, whereas in New Jersey it was $3,074 (of course the value of the homes was certainly higher in New Jersey).
+California has a law limiting property tax increases.
 Florida's Save Our Homes law limits the amount of the appraised value of their home can go up by the cost of living or 3%, whichever is less, for permanent residents.

 Taxation of pensions and retirement distributions from 401ks/IRAs is a very important consideration for retirees looking for a tax-friendly state, particularly if you are going to receive a sizable pension.
 Many states exempt some or all federal, state, and local government pensions from state income taxation - those include Alabama, Hawaii, Illinois, Kansas, Louisiana, Massachusetts, Michigan (where the exemption is being phased out), Mississippi, New York, and Pennsylvania (plus, see above for the 7 states that have no state income tax at all).
-Georgia will gradually phase out taxation of pension and social security income.
+Georgia has phased out taxation of pension and social security income.
 More than half of all states exempt all or most income from military pensions from state income taxation.
 Five states allow no exemption for pensions of any kind: California, Connecticut, Nebraska, Rhode Island, and Vermont.
-This link has some more info on state taxation of pensions, although the Michigan data is dated.

 Sales Tax.
 This tax is probably not that major a factor for the average retiree, at least compared to the amount you might pay for income and property taxes.
 Obviously if you make a big ticket purchase like a car, it will be a factor.
 There are big differences between states, with some charging none at all (Alaska, Delaware, Montana, New Hampshire, and Oregon) - while others have whopping tax rates.
 Some states exempt food and clothing, others do not.
 Many counties and municipalities, such as New York City, tack on their own sales tax.